icholy/geokettle-2.0/bin/GEOKETTLE_README.txt

 GeoKettle aims to fulfill these requirements.
 It offers the full range of functionality of Pentaho Data Integration (Kettle), and extends it with a new "Geometry" data type for geospatial vector data.
-It also features input/output support for GIS file formats and spatial DBMS, spatial analysis functions (e.g. topological predicates) and scripting support (with JavaScript) for Geometry objects.
+It also features input/output support for GIS file formats, spatial DBMS and OGC compliant web services such as SOS, CSW.
+It also provides spatial analysis functions (e.g. topological predicates), scripting support (with JavaScript) for Geometry objects and advanced geoprocessing capabilities.

 Using GeoKettle